forbenaj/AirNES/README.md

 4. **Controller:**
    - Use the on-screen buttons on mobile or touch-enabled devices.
-   - For desktop users, you can customize the controller layout.

 5. **Full-Screen Mode:**
-   - Toggle the screen orientation by clicking the "Fullscreen" button.
+   - Toggle the screen orientation and full screen by touching the "Mode" button.

-## Controls

-- **Mobile:** Touch-based controls on the screen.
-- **Desktop:** Button mappings are handled through the UI (or optionally with a physical controller).

 ## Contributing